brson/the-end-of-unsafety/script.md

 We live in an Age of Unsafety.

-This age began in 1972, with the C language, and with Unix, and today it encompasses all we see.
-Unsafety is the foundation of the computing world.
+This age began in 1972, with the C language, and with Unix, and today it encompasses all that we see.
+Unsafety is at the foundation of the computing world.

 And now we are beset on all sides.
 The barbarians are at the gate.